Is the Trinity in Jeremiah, Ezekiel and Daniel?

 Ezekiel 48:35 – “The perimeter of that city will be six miles, and the name of the city from that day will be: ‘Yahweh Is There'” (HCSB).
 This foretold symbolic “city” is not Yahweh.

-As we can easily see, the name of Yahweh embedded within a place-name, obviously doesn’t mean that place is Yahweh.
+As we can easily see, the fact that the name of Yahweh is embedded within some place-names, obviously doesn’t mean that place is Yahweh.
 This helps us to understand that one of Jesus’ title names, Immanuel, or Emmanuel (Matthew 1:23), doesn’t mean he’s God.

 SCRIPTURES SOMETIMES ASSERTED TO BE PROOF OF THE TRINITY

 Daniel 9:19 – “O Lord, listen!
 O Lord, forgive!
 O Lord, give heed, and take action!
 For Your own sake, O my God, do not delay, because Your city and Your people are called by Your name” (LSB).
-The mention of the Lord Yahweh three times in each of these two verses has been asserted by some Trinitarians to be proof of their doctrine, which shows the lengths they will go to in trying to find something to support their 3-in-1 dogma.
+The mention of the Lord Yahweh three times in this verse has been asserted by some to be proof of their 3-in-1 God doctrine, which shows the lengths they will go to in trying to find something to support their dogma.
 Trinitarians count, 1, 2, 3, and “voila!”, “There’s the Trinity!”
 However, three Christian men are mentioned in 1 Corinthians 16:17, for example, but that certainly doesn’t make them a Trinity.
+What is also interesting about Daniel 9:19 is that the three mentions of “Lord” were originally “Yahweh”, as noted in the Emendations (changes) of the Sopherim (ancient Jewish professional copyists of the scriptures).
+“Yahweh” is the name of “Almighty””God” the “Father” exclusively in the Bible (2 Corinthians 6:16-18 LSB margin), according to all the evidence found within the Bible’s 31,100 scriptures.

 Ezekiel 37:21-23 – “Thus says Lord Yahweh, ‘ . . .
 I will gather them . . . and I will make them one nation . . . and one king will be king for all of them . . . and I will cleanse them.
 They will be my people, and I will be their God'” (LSB).
-Trinitarians have claimed that, since Yahweh said he will cleanse his people, here in Ezekiel, and in Titus 2:14, Jesus is said, “to cleanse for himself a people for his own possession” (CSB), this means that Jesus Christ is Yahweh.
-In order to make such an assertion, Trinitarians have to ignore the context.
+Some have claimed that, since Yahweh said he will cleanse his people, here in Ezekiel, and in Titus 2:14, Jesus is said, “to cleanse for himself a people for his own possession” (CSB), so this means that Jesus Christ is Yahweh.
+In order to make such an assertion, the context has to be ignored.
 “This phrase points to the messianic expectation of a single, divinely appointed ruler . . . the prophecy envisions a future where one king, often interpreted as the Messiah, will reign . . .
 This is seen as a type of Christ, who is the ultimate King and Shepherd of His people (John 10:16, Revelation 19:16)” (Bible Hub Study Bible).
 Yahweh foretells that he will give his people “one king”, Jesus Christ, “a single, divinely appointed ruler”, whom he will use to “cleanse” his people.
 In no way can Ezekiel 37:23 honestly be used to “prove” the “divinely appointed” Jesus is Yahweh.

 PROPHECIES CONCERNING JESUS THAT INDICATE HE’S NOT GOD

 Jeremiah 23:5 – “‘Behold, the days are coming,’ declares Yahweh, ‘When I will raise up for David a righteous Branch; And He will reign as king and prosper And do justice and righteousness in the land'” (LSB).
 “This prophecy points to the Messiah, who Christians believe is fulfilled in Jesus Christ, as He is seen as the ultimate righteous descendant of David” (Bible Hub Study Bible).
 Yahweh foretells that he will raise up one of David’s descendants to be the Messiah.
-Yahweh’s Messiah is obviously not Yahweh God.
+Yahweh’s Messiah is obviously not Yahweh God, as the scriptures make clear (Revelation 11:15; 12:10).

 We’ve objectively considered the major Bible prophets Jeremiah, Ezekiel, and Daniel.
 After very careful analysis, we not only do not find any evidence of the Trinity in Jeremiah, Ezekiel, and Daniel, but we find very powerful evidence against the Trinity.